apache/polaris/CHAT_BYLAWS.md

 ## Content moderation

-* User content in any form is not moderated.
+* Any content which violates the Apache “Code of Conduct” will be removed.
-* The (P)PMC reserves the right to remove/delete commercial advertisements without notice, authors are notified about the removal.
+* Any commercial advertisements will be removed.
-* The (P)PMC further reserves the right to remove/delete content that violates the “Code of Conduct” without notice.
+* All other content will not be moderated.